benoitlahoz/electron-window-rtc/README.md

 #### `WindowRTCMain.unregister`

 Unregister a `BrowserWindow` from message passing.
+Fails silently if window can not be found.

 **Parameters**